You can access the General Category of the preferences by first going to.

 - On Touch Drag

-- Will activate if it can recognise a touch event.
+Will activate if it can recognize a touch event.
 May not always work.

 - On Click Drag

-- Will activate when it can recognise a click event, will always work.
+Will activate when it can recognize a click event, will always work.

 - Show Scrollbar